According to the Office for National Statistics, 99% of those aged between 16 and 34 were recent internet users while only 41% of those over 75 were.

 You can learn the basics of coding in a just a few sessions.
 (Source: pixabay.com)

-Codeacademy is an American interactive platform that was launched in 2011 and offers lessons on how to learn to programme in six different programming languages:
+Codeacademy is an American interactive platform that was launched in 2011 and offers lessons on how to learn to programme in six different programming languages (check out more about programming courses):

 HTML and CSS (markup languages)